Boomaa23/Note2JPG/quickstart.md

 ### Config
 This allows you to set custom configuration options per the parameters [here](https://github.com/Boomaa23/Note2JPG#usage).
 The below listed options are important and should be set for a working application, but are overall suggestions.
-- ImageScaleFactor = "12": Set to something between 8 and 16, setting to below 4 will cause images to appear blurry.
+- ImageScaleFactor = "10": Set to something between 6 and 16, setting to below 4 will cause images to appear blurry.
 - PDFScaleFactor = "2": Same as above, image will be blurry with 1.
 Diminishing returns after 4.
 - NEOUsername: Set to your NEO username so assignments can be auto-uploaded.
 - NEOPassword: Same as above.
 Set to your NEO password.
 Obviously don't share your configuration file.
 - UseAWS = "true": Allows images to be uploaded to NEO automatically.
 - UseDriveDownload = "true": Allows .note files to be downloaded from Google Drive automatically.

+Note that the ScaleFactor options take exponentially more RAM.
+If your computer isn't great keep these settings low otherwise issues will occur.

 To change these options, modify the `config.json` file in that was downloaded with the updater.
 It is a standard JSON format, and can be modified by changing the text in between the quotation marks before the commas.